Thermal Area Law for Lattice Bosons: Abstract

 \section{Abstract}

 A physical system is said to satisfy a thermal area law if the mutual information between two adjacent regions in the Gibbs state is controlled by the area of their boundary.
-Thermal area laws have been derived for systems with bounded local interactions such as quantum spin systems.
-However, for lattice bosons these arguments break down because the interactions are unbounded.
-We rigorously derive a thermal area law for a class of bosonic Hamiltonians in any dimension which includes the paradigmatic Bose-Hubbard model.
+Lattice bosons have recently gained significant interest because they can be precisely tuned in experiments and bosonic codes can be employed in quantum error correction to circumvent classical no-go theorems.
+However, the proofs of many basic information-theoretic inequalities such as the thermal area law break down for bosons because their interactions are unbounded.
+Here, we rigorously derive a thermal area law for a class of bosonic Hamiltonians in any dimension which includes the paradigmatic Bose-Hubbard model.
 The main idea to go beyond bounded interactions is to introduce a quasi-free reference state with artificially decreased chemical potential by means of a double Peierls-Bogoliubov estimate.

-Quantum correlations, particularly entanglement, are central to the foundations of quantum mechanics and have received increasing attention in recent years due to the rise of quantum information theory and quantum computing.
-They can be quantified and compared by associating suitable entropy functionals to subsystems.
-The tools from quantum information theory provide novel and useful ways to analyze quantum many-body systems.
-A prime example is the so-called entanglement entropy of a region $A$, defined as the von Neumann entropy of the reduced density matrix on $A$ which is obtained by taking the partial trace over the complement of $A$.